Thousands Of Philippine Schools Suspend In-person Classes Due To Heat - UrduPoint

 She said "students feel tired and seem sleepy" as the heat intensified in the afternoon.

-The Department of Education has issued an advisory giving school heads the power to decide when to switch to remote learning "in cases of extreme heat and other calamities".
+The Department of Education, which oversees more than 47,000 schools nationwide, has issued an advisory giving school heads the power to decide when to switch to remote learning "in cases of extreme heat and other calamities".

 Some schools have reduced class hours to avoid teaching during the hottest times of the day.